Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Thai Basil Eggplant is a delicious vegetarian dish made with eggplant, peppers, onions, garlic, and a blend of fresh Asian sauces and spices.
-This vegan stir-fry is quick and easy to make and can be served as a side dish or a light main dish for simple weeknight dinners!
+My Thai Basil Eggplant Stir-Fry is a delicious and quick vegetarian dish made with eggplant, peppers, onions, garlic, and a blend of fresh Asian sauces and spices.
+I use Japanese eggplant, Thai basil, and peppers to create this 30-minute stir-fry that can be served as a side dish or a light main course for a tasty weeknight dinner!

 Latest Recipe Video!